abesheknarayan/go-caskdb/README_AT_UR_OWN_RISK.md

 - But zap is json-like (not very good looking for devevelopment purpose)
 - Removing zap and going on with logrus (may come back later for production level logs)

+## Data race here, data race there, data race everywhere :)
+- Should think about properly preventing data races
+- Right now just used sync.Mutex but there are other options as sync.RWMutex --> should check if this would replace normal Mutex and enhance performance